 - Sous Vide and Food Safety: What to Know

-If you cook chicken often, you are probably familiar with the FDA recommendation to always cook chicken to 165°F for safety, but food safety is actually function of both temperature and time.
+If you cook chicken often, you are probably familiar with the FDA recommendation to always cook chicken to 165°F for safety, but food safety is actually a function of both temperature and time.
 This means it’s safe to cook chicken at a lower temperature as long as you hold that temperature for a long period of time.

 Using a sous vide method, you could cook chicken at 150°F assuming you held the temperature for many hours.
 Personally, I find 158°F to be a good middle ground.
 It gives the chicken the texture that I like, but is still super juicy.